HubertusWeber/MacPaw/README.md

 ### 🛠️ Scripts/
 - **disable.sh**: Tweaks macOS for enhanced privacy, better performance, and a minimalist experience
+- **hide_dock.sh**: Aggressively disables the macOS Dock for a cleaner workspace
+- **show_dock.sh**: Restores the Dock to its default state

+### ⚙️ Config/
+Configuration files that are too small for their own repository:
+- **aerospace.toml**: Configuration for the Aerospace window manager

 ## 📖 Documentation

 Each file contains detailed inline documentation explaining what it does and how it works.

 ## 📝 License